Subscribe

 3

-What It Cost.
+What it costs.
 The Riviera Maya you know, the highways, the resort corridors, the Instagram cenotes.

 The Riviera Maya you know.
 Highways, resorts, Instagram cenotes.
 It didn't exist yet.
 I got there before all of it.
 I stayed 27 years.
 These are those…